tazama-lf/admin-service/README.md

 ##### b. `/v1/admin/event-flow-control/account`

 #### Description

-Both endpoints are responsible for storing conditions related to their specific accounts or entities and are expected to store condition edges within the in-memory system.
+Both endpoints are responsible for storing conditions related to their specific accounts or entities.
+They are expected to store condition edges within the in-memory system and have different methods assigned to each endpoint: GET, POST, and PUT.

+GET endpoints are used to retrieve data already stored by a POST request.
+You can use the SyncCache parameter to either sync active conditions or not.
+PUT endpoints are responsible for updating the expiry date of a specified condition.

 #### Flow Diagram
 ```mermaid